stcolema/tagmmdi/README.md

 Cross validation
 ----------------

-This is an example of running cross-validaiton to measure the quadratic loss score of the method:
+This is an example of running cross-validation to measure the quadratic loss score of the method:

 ```r
 # Run cross-validation